Belni22/OCTViewer/api/README.md

 ## Prerequisites

 - Python installed
-- Github directory cloned
+- GitHub directory cloned

 ## Information
 This guide was created with **Python version 3.12.4**, it is not guaranteed that program will work with other versions.

 ## Model
-Since the model used is not in the Github directory, make sure that you load your own model into the project and change the following line in the file **main.py** so that your model is loaded.
+Since the model used is not in the GitHub directory, make sure that you load your own model into the project and change the following line in the file **main.py** so that your model is loaded.
 ````ps1
 model = load_model('yourmodel.h5')